miguelgargallo/python-switch/README.md

 }
 ```

-Again, replace `/path/to/python310` and `/path/to/python312` with your specific Python paths.
+Replace `/path/to/python310` and `/path/to/python312` with your specific Python paths.

 ## Usage